About the Program

 Students pursuing a minor in Latin American and Latino Studies must fulfill the Colloquium (LALS 4003) and the language requirements described above, and must complete at least 12 hours from among the electives listed in the Courses Page.
 Electives must include courses from at least two different academic departments.
 Included in the 12 hours may be 3 additional hours of LALS 4003, provided the topic is different.

 Our faculty members work in diverse geographic contexts, from Buenos Aires and Mexico City to rural New Mexico and Northern Arkansas, and from Colombia to the Caribbean to the U.S.-Mexico borderlands.
-Our research specialties include literary criticism, identity, film, immigration, material culture, history, politics, religion, gender, transnationalism, the environment, and more.
+Our research specialties include art (history, education, design), literary and cultural criticism, film and media studies, (im)migration studies, history, politics, religion, gender and sexuality studies, ethnic studies, environment studies, and more.

 The LALS curricula and activities are designed to ensure that students are exposed to ample historical, geographic, and disciplinary breadth, as well as theoretical and methodological depth of focus.
 We seek to cultivate informed thinkers who have a critical understanding of the U.S. Latino and Latin American worlds.